JAMag/portfolio/_portfolio/moverable.md

 <strong>Explanation:</strong>

-I conceived, designed and implemented that site with a tutor's guidance.
-It is a real estate listing site, which allows creation of users, listings, comments, appointments and favorites.
+I conceived, designed and implemented Moverable.
+Implementation was with a tutor's guidance.
+It is a real estate listing site, which allows creation of users, listings, comments, appointments, and favorites.
 It allows for purchases using Stripe.
 It is fully responsive through Bootstrap, and so uses your computer or phone camera depending on how the site is accessed.
 Search has been implemented using ThinkingSphinx, and I'm currently trying to implement a Zillow-like map search by incorporating the Google Maps API with